-- 1. Place tourniquet on upper arm or thigh proximal to the extremity wound - A. For upper extremity, loop may be advanced up the arm proximal to the wound - B. For lower extremity, unloop the tourniquet, wrap around the leg proximal to the wound and form loop through the friction buckle - 2.
+- 1. Place tourniquet on upper arm or thigh proximal to the extremity wound - A. For upper extremity, loop may be advanced up the arm proximal to the wound - B. For lower extremity, unloop the tourniquet, wrap around the leg proximal to the wound and form loop through the friction buckle - C. Must ensure tourniquet is proximal to the most proximal wound - 2.
 Pull the band tight until all slack removed - 3.
 Twist the windlass rod until hemorrhage (bright red bleeding) stops - 4.
 Secure the windlass rod within the windlass rod tri-ring - 5.
 Note time tourniquet is placed (record time on tourniquet and in PCR) - 6.
 Ensure radio report to destination facility includes use of a tourniquet